 - Other Species: Although it is legal to keep most specimens we recommend returning small or juvenile fish to the water.
 We also practice only keeping what we intend to eat.
 It is illegal to sell on fish caught from our vessels.
 However, if a fish is in-size and good eating then by all means keep it for the table.

 Do you have life jackets?

-- Safety Equipment: Both boats are fully equipped with life rafts and emergency equipment to MCA category 2 standard and above.
-Lifejackets will be issued if the skippers deems necessary.
+- Safety Equipment: Pegasus is fully equipped with life rafts and emergency equipment to MCA category 2 standard and above.
+Lifejackets will be issued upon request or if the skippers deems necessary.